 Before the invention of milking machines cows were milked by hand.
 It was many years before an efficient milking machine was developed.
 The first milking machine was invented by Cyrus Knapp in 1849.
 It stuck tubes into the cows teats to milk them.
 This was uncomfortable and caused the infections.
 Alexander Shiels invented the first pulsator.

 Herbert McCormack invented the Surge Bucket Milker which imitated the sucking action of a calf.
 It was attached to the cow with a belt.
 De Laval had the idea of a milking parlour.
 The milk first went into a closed container instead of an open pail, which meant milk was not contaminated.
 The next development was milk being pumped through tubes into a bulk container.
 Nowadays, at tanker driver comes to farm each day to collect milk.
 Early on, milk was stored in large, 40 gallon cans.
 The cans were placed down wells.
 This kept the milk cool overnight.
 A driver would collect the milk each morning and take it to the cheese factory before 6 a.m..

 There have been great improvements in the standards of the health of cows, and they are tested regularly.
 The standard of nutrition for the cows has improved.
 They now get the right balance of nutrients and protein in their diet of silage, hay and grains.

 Milk now goes to a dairy to be processed into different types of milk, yoghurt and ice cream or to a cheese factory to be made into a range of different hard and soft cheeses.
 There is also a growing number of artisan cheese makers in Ontario making specialty cheeses.

 Most dairy farmers do not keep their own bull.
 They use artificial insemination, which means that they can use semen from a top quality bull to impregnate their cows.

-Good record keeping is very much part of raising standards that cheese.
+Good record keeping is very much part of raising cheese standards.
 Farmers record how much milk each cow produces.
-They can alter the diet of cows to improve milk yield only breed from the best producers.
+They can alter the diet of cows to improve milk yield and only breed from the best producers.